Philosophy & Vision

 -

-In the early nineties, I was working at a new age bookstore and crystal shop in Covent Garden in London, when I discovered a book called Swimming with Wild Dolphins.
-That day, I zipped out at lunch time and booked a flight to Dingle, a small fishing village on the South West Coast of Ireland where Fungie, a wild bottlenose dolphin had made his home.
-I continued to swim with him for 15 years, but it was this first encounter that I had what Maslow called a peak experience.
-In many ways, my spiritual awakening shone the light on the darkness that I had been living with for most of my life.
+I was working in a new age bookstore and crystal shop in Covent Garden, London, when I came across a book called Swimming with Wild Dolphins.
+That same day, I left at lunch and booked a flight to Dingle, a small fishing village on the south-west coast of Ireland, where Fungie, a wild bottlenose dolphin, had made his home.

-The soulful, holistic and integrative approach that I work with is called psychosynthesis.
-It was founded by Italian psychiatrist and neurologist, Roberto Assagioli MD, who was a colleague to the likes of Freud, Jung and Maslow.
-He was a pioneer in the field of humanistic, transpersonal and spiritual psychologies and was way ahead of his time (early 1900s), by integrating mindfulness and spirituality into western psychological disciplines.
-Today, there are schools all over the world with psychosynthesis practitioners leading the way in areas such as mindfulness and neuroscience as well as revamping national health systems and addiction treatment centres with the psychosynthesis holistic and psycho-spiritual approach.
+The soulful, holistic, integrative and evidence-based approach that I work with is called psychosynthesis.
+It was founded by Italian psychiatrist and neurologist Roberto Assagioli, who was a contemporary of Freud, Jung and Maslow.
+He was a pioneer in humanistic, transpersonal and spiritual psychology, and was well ahead of his time, integrating mindfulness and spirituality into Western psychological approaches.

 -